 - (1) To quell a disturbance threatening injury to others; - (2) To obtain possession of weapons or other dangerous objects on the person, or within the control, of a student; - (3) For self-defense; or - (4) For the protection of persons or property. - (b) The principal of a school, or his delegate, shall have authority to suspend for a period of 10 days or less any student who willfully violates policies of conduct established by the local board of education: Provided, that a student suspended pursuant to this subsection shall be provided an opportunity to take any quarterly, semester or grading period examinations missed during the suspension period. - (c) The principal of a school, with the prior approval of the superintendent, shall have the authority to suspend for periods of times in excess of 10 school days but not exceeding the time remaining in the school year, any pupil who willfully violates the policies of conduct established by the local board of education.
 The pupil or his parents may appeal the decision of the principal to the local board of education. - (d) A local board of education may, upon recommendation of the principal and superintendent, expel any student 14 years of age or older who has been convicted of a felony and whose continued presence in school constitutes a clear threat to the safety and health of other students or employees.
 Notwithstanding the provisions of G.S.
 115C-112, a local board of education has no duty to continue to provide a child with special needs, expelled pursuant to this subsection, with any special education or related services during the period of expulsion. - (e) A decision of a local board under subsection (c) or (d) is final and, except as provided in this subsection, is subject to judicial review in accordance with Article 4 of Chapter 150B of the General Statutes.
-A person seeking judicial review shall file a petition in the superior court of the county where the local board made its decision." - Sec.
+A person seeking judicial review shall file a petition in the superior court of the county where the local board made its decision."

+Sec.
 7. Article 3 of Chapter 95 of the General Statutes is amended by adding a new section to read:

 "§ 95-28.3.
-Discrimination against persons for requesting or taking a minimum of four hours per year leave for parent involvement in schools prohibited.
+Leave for parent involvement in schools.

-(a) It is the belief of the General Assembly that parent involvement is an essential component of school success and positive student outcomes.
-Therefore, employers shall grant a minimum of four hours per year leave to any employee who is a parent, guardian, or person standing in loco parentis of a school-aged child so that the employee may attend or otherwise be involved at that child's school.
+- (a) It is the belief of the General Assembly that parent involvement is an essential component of school success and positive student outcomes.
+Therefore, employers shall grant four hours per year leave to any employee who is a parent, guardian, or person standing in loco parentis of a school-aged child so that the employee may attend or otherwise be involved at that child's school.
+However, any leave under this section is subject to the following conditions: - (1) The leave shall be at a mutually agreed upon time between the employer and the employee. - (2) The employer may require an employee to provide the employer with a written request for the leave at least 48 hours before the time desired for the leave. - (3) The employer may require that the employee furnish written verification from the child's school that the employee attended or was otherwise involved at that school during the time of the leave.

 For the purpose of this section, 'school' means any (i) public school, (ii) private church school, church of religious charter, or nonpublic school described in Parts 1 and 2 of Article 39 of Chapter 115C of the General Statutes that regularly provide a course of grade school instruction, (iii) preschool, and (iv) child day care facility as defined in G.S.
 110-86(3).